 Underwater strobes light up our world.
-They bring vivid color back into wide-angle and macro scenes, while also freezing motion to deliver crisp images of the subject.
+They bring vivid color back into wide-angle and macro scenes while also freezing motion to deliver crisp images of the subject.
 I’ve written this underwater strobe comparison in order to help you find the best strobes for your kit, whether upgrading or buying new.

-I’ve compiled specs into a comparison chart below, but note that it uses manufacturers’ available info, which isn’t always apples to apples (welcome to underwater photography gear).
+I’ve compiled specs into a comparison chart below, but note that it uses each manufacturers’ available info, which isn’t always apples to apples (welcome to underwater photography gear).

 SeaLife Sea Dragon Universal Flash